What to do if you have had intimate images shared online without your consent

 What if I'm under 18 in the content?

-The Helpline can only support adult victims of intimate image abuse.
+The Revenge Porn Helpline can only support adults affected by intimate image abuse.
 If you are under the age of 18, or if you are under 18 in the content which has been shared, this is a very different crime and would need to be reported to another service.
 Please find advice for under 18's content here.

 What should I do if my intimate images have been shared without consent?